Relations among characteristic classes of manifold bundles

 \begin{definition} By an \defterm{oriented manifold bundle} (or just \defterm{manifold bundle}), we mean a bundle $E \to B$ with fiber $M$ and structure group $\Diff M$. \end{definition}

-\begin{remark} Such bundles occur naturally when $E$ and $B$ are smooth manifolds.
-By the Ehresmann submersion theorem, if a smooth map $f: E \to B$ is a proper submersion, it admits local trivializations in a neighborhood of any point of $B$, as well as smooth transition maps between them.
-As long as the transition maps preserve the orientation of $M$, $f: E \to B$ is then an oriented manifold bundle in our sense.

-In our paper, it is convenient to also consider bundles where the base space is not a manifold, for example $\BDiff M$. \end{remark}

-\sectwo{Pushforward maps} For an oriented manifold bundle $\pi: E \to B$ with fiber $M^{2d}$, there is a map of abelian groups $\pi_!:H^{*+2d}(E; \ZZ) \to H^*(B; \ZZ)$ called the \defterm{pushforward map}, also known as the \defterm{umkehr map} or the \defterm{Gysin homomorphism}.
-Note that because of the change of cohomological degree, $\pi_!(1) = 0$, and thus $\pi_!$ is not a ring map.
+\sectwo{Pushforward maps} For an oriented manifold bundle $\pi\co E \to B$ with fiber $M$, there is a map of abelian groups $\pi_!\co H^{*+ \dim M}(E; \ZZ) \to H^*(B; \ZZ)$ called the \defterm{pushforward map}, also known as the \defterm{umkehr map} or the \defterm{Gysin homomorphism}.
+Note that when $\dim M \neq 0$, $\pi_!(1) = 0$ because of the change of cohomological degree, and thus $\pi_!$ is not a ring map.
 We will give its definition (originally from~\cite{borel-hirzebruch59}) in a more general setting in section~\ref{sec:pushforwards-definition}, Definition~\ref{def:ss-pushforward}.

-To give a little substance to this notion, we mention that in the special case when $E$ and $B$ are closed oriented manifolds, the map $\pi_!$ coincides with the composition of Poincare duality in $E$, the natural map on homology induced by $\pi$, and Poincare duality in $B$.
+To give a little substance to this notion, we mention that in the special case when $E$ and $B$ are closed oriented manifolds, the map $\pi_!$ coincides with the composition of Poincar\'e duality in $E$, the natural map on homology induced by $\pi$, and Poincar\'e duality in $B$.
 When restricted to de-Rham cohomology, the map coincides with integration along the fiber (these equivalences are discussed in detail in~\cite{boardman69}).